MeetAndyHong/Realtime-Chat/README.md

 # Realtime Chat

-This is an example of how easy it is to create realtime chat with Socket.io
+This is an example of creating realtime chat with Socket.io.

 ## How to run it